Sentinelbot-official/vibebot/README.md

 On **December 31, 2025**, streamer [Airis](https://twitch.tv/projectdraguk) went live with a challenge: _"Let's build a Discord bot from scratch 24/7 with chat's help!"_

-**The stream never stopped.** With viewers from every timezone contributing, what started as 130 basic commands evolved into a **220+ command powerhouse** with:
+**The stream never stopped.** With viewers from every timezone contributing, what started as 130 basic commands evolved into a **230+ command powerhouse** with:

+- 🎵 Full music system (YouTube, Spotify, SoundCloud)
 - 🤖 AI integration (OpenAI & Anthropic)
 - 💰 Full economy system with jobs, stocks, and property
 - 🎮 15+ mini-games built with chat